Smurfs: The Lost Village: Critical response

-On Rotten Tomatoes, the film has an approval rating of 40% based on 97 reviews and an average rating of 4.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 41% based on 96 reviews, with an average rating of 4.8/10.
 The website's critical consensus reads, "Smurfs: The Lost Village may satisfy very young viewers and hardcore Smurfaholics, but its predictable story and bland animation continue the franchise's recent mediocre streak."
 On Metacritic, the film has a score 40 out of 100, based on 25 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, an improvement over the "A−" score earned by both previous Smurfs films.
 In 2018, the film was awarded The ReFrame Stamp in the 2017 Narrative & Animated Feature Recipients category.

 Alonzo Duralde of TheWrap wrote, "It's significant that two female writers have taken a character who's mainly just existed to be cute and seductive and turned her into a full-fledged member of this universe."
 Owen Glieberman of Variety said, "It's a pure digital fantasy, with elegant and tactile animation, so it's more true to the Smurf spirit, and should perform solidly."
+Pat Padua of The Washington Post gave the film a 1.5 out of 4 rating, stating that "most people would be better off sticking with Teletubbies."

 Frank Scheck of The Hollywood Reporter wrote, "Smurfs: The Lost Village is a mediocre effort that nonetheless succeeds in its main goal of keeping its blue characters alive for future merchandising purposes."

+Future

 Television series

+On August 31, 2017, it was announced that IMPS and Dupuis Audiovisuel began production on a new Smurfs TV series, with CGI animation similar to Smurfs: The Lost Village.
+The series made its world premiere, on RTBF's OUFtivi channel in Belgium, on 18 April 2021.
+It premiered on Nickelodeon and Nicktoons in September 2021 in the U.S., with other international markets following soon.